What is Cold Laser, how does it work, and what can it do for your horse?

 - Hoof Abcess

-Laser works very well alongside Shiatsu, but is also available as a stand-alone treatment .
+The laser works very well alongside Shiatsu but is also available as a stand-alone treatment.
 Treatment packages are available for wound and tendon/ligament injuries, please contact us for details.